LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 Duration Type
 =============

-A duration is a special data type that represents a length of time.
+A :type:`duration` is a special type that represents a length of time.
 A duration is not a 24-hour clock time, and may represent any number of hours, minutes, or seconds.

 Similar to dates, durations must be created using `duration` creator methods before they can be manipulated.
 Durations may be converted from a